 Instructions

-Add all the above chopped vegetables into the puree and add enough water to cover everything.
+2. Add chopped vegetables into the puree and add enough water to cover everything.
 Season with salt and pepper to taste, then add the cinnamon.
 Stir it all together and simmer until pasta/potatoes are cooked.
 Be sure to keep an eye on the water level.
 If the potatoes are taking a while to cook and the soup is losing water you can add hot water to restore the water level.
 Continue to simmer.